seywerth/smartics/README.md

 ## Installation
 pack as jar with: mvn install
 and run with (on f.e. a raspberry pie 3) or automatic as a service like described below:
-> java -jar smartics-0.1.1.jar -Dspring.jpa.database-platform=org.hibernate.dialect.MariaDBDialect
+> java -jar smartics.jar -Dspring.jpa.database-platform=org.hibernate.dialect.MariaDBDialect

 ### prepare database and Java